 - ¼ teaspoon freshly cracked black pepper

-- 6-8 baby potatoes (quartered, and soaked in water until ready to use)
+- ½ pound baby potatoes (halved or quartered, and soaked in water until ready to use)

-- baby carrots (a few large handfuls, or however many carrots you want)
+- ½ pound baby carrots (a few large handfuls)

 For the gravy

 - 1 sprig fresh rosemary (minced, approx 1 tsp)